zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 -   **[FIELD_TYPE]**

     Type of the field.
-Can be a scalar type or a reference to another model.
+Can be a scalar type, a reference to another model if the field belongs to a [model](#model), or a reference to another type if it belongs to a [type](#type).

     The following scalar types are supported: